 For each traffic flow scenario, ensure that network address translation (NAT) and security policies are configured on the CloudGuard Network Security gateways.
-The currently supported Flexible Network Load Balancer use case requires that you enable source NAT on the firewalls from which traffic is exiting.
+The currently supported Flexible Network Load Balancer use case requires enabling source NAT on the firewalls from which traffic exits.

 North-south inbound traffic flow through the north hub VCN

-North-south outbound traffic flow through the south hub VCN
+North-south outbound traffic flows through the south hub VCN

 The following diagram illustrates how outgoing connections from the web application and database tiers to the internet provide software updates and access to external web services:

-East-west traffic flow (web to database) flow through the south hub VCN
+East-west traffic (web to database) flows through the south hub VCN

-The following diagram illustrates how traffic moves from the web application to the database tier.
+The following diagram illustrates traffic moving from the web application to the database tier.

-East-west traffic flow (database to web) through the south hub VCN
+East-west traffic (database to web) flows through the south hub VCN

-The following diagram illustrates how traffic moves from the database tier to the web application.
+The following diagram illustrates traffic moving from the database tier to the web application.

-East-west traffic flow (Web application to Oracle Services Network) through the south hub VCN
+East-west traffic (Web application to Oracle Services Network) flows through the south hub VCN

 The following diagram illustrates how traffic moves from the web application to the Oracle Services Network.

-East-west traffic flow (Oracle Services Network to web application) through the south hub VCN
+East-west traffic (Oracle Services Network to a web application) flows through the south hub VCN

 The following diagram illustrates how traffic moves from the Oracle Services Network to the web application.